 UCA-LT has also recommended that a focus group be established to define APIs on various areas.

-While OMA API’s commercial popularity and market share is uncertain, and since ATIS is delivering the requirement while OMA has the expertise to develop the technical specification, it is recommended that OMA and ATIS collaborate on those four areas.
+Since ATIS is delivering the requirement while OMA has the expertise to develop the technical specification, it is recommended that OMA and ATIS collaborate on those four areas.